bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-127">127.
 Check if a Number is a Neon Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isNeonNumber function determines whether a given number is a neon number.
-A neon number is a number where the sum of the digits of its square is equal to the number itself.
+<p>The isNeonNumber function determines whether a given number is a neon
+number.
+A neon number is a number where the sum of the digits of its square is equal to the number itself.</p>
 <pre>
 const isNeonNumber = (num) => {
 const squared = num ** 2;